A good night sleep goes far – into a good and productive day

 Q You are strong as a regional player?
 Any plans for expansion?

 We are active in Maharashtra, Gujarat and some parts of Madhya Pradesh and Telangana.
 We do intend to take our products to southern and northern parts of the country.
-Through e-commerce, we are able to reach out to pan-India areas, and easily.
+Through e-commerce, we can reach out to pan-India areas, and easily.
 We have practically covered the entire country.
-But we also want to extend our retail network to cover the more regions.
+But we also want to extend our retail network to cover more regions.

 Q What are the opportunities and gaps in the industry – from your experience here, so far?

 The opportunity is now big on health.
-We, as an industry, have a big chance to make the most of these trends, this heightened awareness and healthorientation.
-We can make products that help to improve lives of people and help them to sleep healthier.
-Plus, a lot of opportunity has opened in the online space.
-Tier 2, 3 cities and exports can also contribute a lot in many industries – now that some countries do not want to depend on China.
+We, as an industry, have a big chance to make the most of these trends, heightened awareness and health orientation.
+We can make products that help to improve the lives of people and help them to sleep healthier.
+Plus, a lot of opportunities have opened in the online space.
+Tier 2, and 3 cities and exports can also contribute a lot to many industries – now that some countries do not want to depend on China.

 Q And gaps?

 This was a gap earlier but now it is an opportunity.
 Now everyone is on the same platform and slab.
 It is now one country and one rate.
 These are such gaps that are filling well now.
-We, as an industry, should try to educate the customer more on sleep-health.
-We need to create awareness on the advantages of productivity, efficiency and overall health that come due to a good-night’s sleep.
+We, as an industry, should try to educate the customer more on sleep health.
+We need to create awareness of the advantages of productivity, efficiency and overall health that come with a good night’s sleep.

 ISPF is an industry body which promotes importance of sleep and role of mattress for a Indian consumers.
 ISPF plays very important role in connecting Indian bedding industry ecosystem.
 ISPF also acts as bridge between India and international players.